mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/plan-rbac-rollout-strategy.md

 RBAC is a flexible and powerful feature with many possible permissions assignment combinations available.
 Consider the follow guidelines when assigning permissions to users and teams.

 - **Assign roles to users** when you have a one-off scenario where a small number of users require access to a resource or when you want to assign temporary access.
 If you have a large number of users, this approach can be difficult to manage as you scale your use of Grafana.
-For example, a member of your IT department might need the `fixed:licensing:reader` and `fixed:licensing:writer` roles so that they can manage your Grafana Enterprise license.
+For example, a member of your IT department might need the `fixed:licensing:reader` and `fixed:licensing:writer` roles so that they can manage your Mosaicoo Enterprise license.

 - **Assign roles to teams** when you have a subset of users that align to your organizational structure, and you want all members of the team to have the same level of access.
 For example, all members of a particular engineering team might need the `fixed:reports:reader` and `fixed:reports:writer` roles to be able to manage reports.